 One of the appeals of All on 4 is that magic little number, “4”.
 A full set of upper or lower teeth on just 4 implants.
 Just 4 implants to be inserted, saving you time and money in the dentist’s chair.
 Minimal work, maximum results.

 But dental implants is a situation where sometimes, more really is better.

 While All on 4 implants are an amazing tool for many people, restoring an entire arch of teeth on 4 implants isn’t the “go to” full arch implants option.
 Instead it’s a fairly specific procedure that’s really only suitable in a small fraction of cases (see our next point, “Assuming that everyone is suitable for All on 4”).

 Instead it’s often better to get what are known as either a “Fixed Zirconia Bridge” or “Fixed Hybrid Bridge” restoration.
-These procedures use 6-8 traditional implants to support a bridge, on which the dental prosthetic (full set of upper or lower teeth) is then placed.
+These other implant dental codes or names use 6-8 traditional implants to support a bridge, on which the dental prosthetic (full set of upper or lower teeth) is then placed.